Alex-Hoskins/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+Name is is using closure as it is reaching outside its scope for the information.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+The number can change but name is always the same.

 c.
 What is the lexical scope of `newRoll`?
+newRoll is block scoped.

 ### Task 3 - Stretch Goals